d99kris/nchat/README.md

 - Telegram secret chats
 - Voice / video calls

-Additionally, WhatsApp is only supported on macOS and glibc-based Linux systems.
+Additionally, WhatsApp and Signal are only supported on macOS and glibc-based Linux systems.
 Thus, it is not supported on musl-based operating systems, such as Alpine Linux.
 See [issue #204](https://github.com/d99kris/nchat/issues/204) for technical details on this limitation.